 A significant portion of Ms. Nijman’s practice includes representing clients in the environmental aspects of corporate and real estate transactions.
 She works with closely with consultants and clients to develop strategies for the acquisition and sale of contaminated property.
 She evaluates due diligence, prepares and negotiates environmental provisions of purchase and sale agreements, and works with environmental insurance products where appropriate.
 Her clients have included lenders, private equity companies, developers and corporations.

 Ms. Nijman has arbitrated and mediated cases through the American Arbitration Association and the Center for Conflict Resolution.
 She was President of the Chicago Bar Association in 2002–2003 and currently serves on the Illinois Supreme Court Commission for Access to Justice.
-She is president of the Board of the Lawyers Trust Fund of Illinois.
+She is a past president and Board member of the Lawyers Trust Fund of Illinois.

 Ms. Nijman received her J.D. from the University of Chicago Law School in 1987, and her B.A. from the University of Illinois in Champaign in 1984.
 She is a member of the Federal Trial Bar for the Northern District of Illinois and is admitted to the Illinois and Wisconsin Bar, as well as the U.S. Supreme Court.